txodds/tx-on-chain/docs/index.md

 ### Example

 Prediction might concern the margin of difference between the counts of touchdowns in Q2 of the game.
 In this case, Q2 is the **stat period**.
 The question is when it is predicted this margin will have occurred.
-The **claim period** could be set to end of Q2, that is what is known in the TxODDS scores product as Q2B--the break in the game after Quarter 2.
+The **claim period** could be set to end of Q2, that is what is known in the TxODDS scores product as HT--the hal-time break in the game.

-Another prediction could be set to be based on a stat that is related to the first half of the game, so the **stat period** could be easily adjust to become H1 and then the nature of the prediction changes accordingly.
+Another prediction could be set to be based on a stat that is related to the first half of the game, so the **stat period** could be easily adjusted to become H1 and then the nature of the prediction changes accordingly.

-There is a further important question: what is the difference between a prediction for the **claim period** Q2 and Q2B?
-The latter is very easy to understand: if the prediction concerns a record with confirmed game stats for Q2B, the stats will correspond to the Q2 result--because once the game is in a break, the stats correspond to the result of the previous active phase of the game, which is, in the example, Q2.
+There is a further important question: what is the difference between a prediction for the **claim period** Q2 and HT?
+The latter is very easy to understand: if the prediction concerns a record with confirmed game stats for HT, the stats will correspond to the Q2 (the chosen stat) result--because once the game is in a break, the stats correspond to the result of the previous active phase of the game, which is, in the example, Q2.
 What happens if the **claim period** is set to Q2 itself?
 The prediction logic outlined above dictates that there must exist at least a single record within the whole Q2 that matches the full set of prediction conditions.
 This latter type of predictions could be fully settled as soon as the current 5-minute interval expires (as long as the qualifying event had occurred before its end) supporting very fast turnaround of bets and settlements.

 ## Game phase encoding for US Football